oslokommune/okdata-pipeline/doc/writers/kinesis.md

 # writers.kinesis

-Lambda function for writing to kinesis streams with prefix `dataplatform.dataset`.
+Pipeline component for writing to kinesis streams with prefix `dataplatform.dataset`.

 ## Input event